Family Floer program and non-archimedean SYZ mirror construction: Introduction

 \subsection{Main theorem}

-Let $(X,\omega)$ be a compact symplectic manifold of dimension $2n$.
-Sometimes we may also drop the compactness condition.
-Suppose there is a smooth Lagrangian fibration $\pi: X_0 \to B_0$ in an open domain $X_0$ of $X$ over an $n$-dimensional base manifold $B_0$.
-By Arnold-Liouville theorem, the fiber $L_q:=\pi^{-1}(q)$ over any $q\in B_0$ is a torus, and there exists a natural integral affine structure on $B_0$.
+Let $(X,\omega)$ be a symplectic manifold of real dimension $2n$ which is closed or convex at infinity.
+Suppose there is a smooth proper Lagrangian torus fibration $\pi_0: X_0 \to B_0$ in an open subset $X_0$ of $X$ over an $n$-dimensional base manifold $B_0$.
+Let $L_q$ denote the Lagrangian fiber over $q$.
+Note that the quantum correction of holomorphic disks bounded by $\pi_0$-fibers is of global nature and sweeps not just in $X_0$ but in $X$.
+Thus, we should consider the pair $(X,\pi_0)$ as a whole.

-An example of $\pi$ can be (the smooth part of) a Gross's fibration \cite{Gross_ex}. (e.g. we take $X=\mathbb {CP}^2$; let $X_0$ be the complement of the anticanonical divisor $D=\{[x:y:z]\mid (xy-\epsilon z^2)z=0\}$ minus the singular Gross's fiber; see \cite[\S 5]{AuTDual}.)
-For another, one may take $X$ to be an elliptic K3 surface; the $\pi$ will be the smooth part of an elliptic fibration.
-To find more examples, we note that, given an integral affine 3-manifold with certain properties, we can construct a symplectic 6-manifold with a Lagrangian 3-torus fibration on a large domain \cite{Lag_3_torus}.
-A Lagrangian fibration in this class usually admits an anti-symplectic involution preserving the fibers \cite{Solomon_Symmetry_Lag}; one may also show the Lagrangian fibers have vanishing weak Maurer-Cartan equations \cite{Solomon_Involutions}.